Posted: 12 April 2011

 She says “I wasn’t expecting to receive this award, but I feel very honoured to be recognised by researchers in my field.”

-Since completing her PhD in September 2010, Clara has worked as a post-doc researcher on a European Research Council project with Dr Heather Stoll at Oviedo University (Geology Dept.), in northern Spain, investigating coccolith geochemistry and trying to understand algal responses and adaptations to different carbon dioxide concentrations throughout the Cenozoic.
+Since completing her PhD in September 2010, Clara has worked as a post-doc researcher on a European Research Council project with Dr Heather Stoll at Oviedo University (Geology Department), in northern Spain, investigating coccolith geochemistry and trying to understand algal responses and adaptations to different carbon dioxide concentrations throughout the Cenozoic.

 Clara will be formally presented with the Charles Downie Award at the Micropalaeontological Society’s annual meeting in November.